Skip to Content

 There are a few lightweight toy hauler RVs available to choose from, and each of them is a pull-behind camper.

 These RVs are travel trailers that require another vehicle to pull them.
-The lack of an engine or other mechanical parts cuts the weight of the RV significantly.
-Here is a list of six lightweight and small toy hauler RVs:
+The lack of an engine or other mechanical parts significantly cuts the RV's weight.

 1. Forest River Explore Flagstaff E-Pro E19FBTH